Common Name: river birch

 Tolerate: Deer, Clay Soil, Wet Soil, Air Pollution

-Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
-River birches are perhaps the most culturally adaptable and heat tolerant of the birches.
-Prefers moist, acidic, fertile soils, including semi-aquatic conditions, but also tolerates drier soils.
-Adapts well to heavy clay soils and will tolerate poor drainage.
+Easily grown average, medium to wet soils in full sun to part shade.
+River birch is perhaps the most culturally adaptable and heat tolerant of the birches.
+Prefers moist, acidic, fertile soils including semi-aquatic conditions, but also tolerates drier soils.
+Consider using soaker hoses and bark mulches to keep the root zones cool and moist.
+Adapts well to heavy clay soils of Missouri and will tolerate poor drainage.
 Avoid pruning in spring when the sap is running.

-This river birch cultivar is a dense, compact, deciduous, multi-stemmed shrub with an irregular crown which typically grows to only 10' tall with a 12' spread.
-This cultivar features orangish to brownish bark which exfoliates at an early age to reveal a somewhat lighter shaded brownish inner bark.
+'Little King', sold as FOX VALLEY, is a dense, compact, deciduous, multi-stemmed cultivar with an irregular crown which typically grows to only 10' tall with a 12' spread.
+It features orangish to brownish bark which exfoliates at an early age to reveal a somewhat lighter shaded brownish inner bark.
 Leathery, diamond-shaped, dark green leaves (1.5-3.5" long) with doubly toothed margins turn a respectable yellow in fall.
-Flowers are contained in drooping, brownish male catkins (2-3" long) and insignificant, smaller, upright, greenish female catkins, both of which appear in spring on the same tree.